 With women on the top floor and men on the bottom floor, this dorm caters all on-campus students.

 - Common Areas with TVs (great for movie nights)

 - Access to the Student Union Building

-A Peak Into Our Dorms
+A Peek Into Our Dorms

 At BBC, our residence rooms are created for comfort and functionality.
 In an apartment style housing, we provide each student with:

 - Twin deep pocket size bed and mattress